deta/cloud-docs/docs/Lib.md

 #### Returns

-Always returns `null`, even if the key does not exist.
+Always returns a promise which resolves to `null`, even if the key does not exist.

 </TabItem>